dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

   - (these modes of self-regulation actually tend to be pretty strong, as they need to be... etc, etc, they encode idealized virtues, etc)
+- religion as the spectral harmonization of shadow-egregores emanated from the unconscious aspects of psychology/sociology/economics

 - ![Lucy/Bassnectar Video]()